Oscillations and confluence in three-magnon scattering of ferromagnetic resonance: Derivation of different regimes and the oscillation scaling

+Note that, as $h_a$ is increased past $h_S$, $\lambda_+$ becomes negative such that the nonlinear fixed point becomes stable.
+Simultaneously, the linear regime's fixed point becomes unstable.
+This corresponds to the linear and nonlinear regimes' fixed points exchanging stability as $h_a$ is swept through $h_S$, which is defined as a transcritical bifurcation.

-Here, the solution transitions from a stable node ($\lambda$ being negative and purely real) to a stable spiral ($\lambda$ being complex with a negative real component) at a critical value of $h_a$ such that the radicand becomes zero.
-This critical value corresponds to $h_{osc}$, which is found to be
+As $h_a$ is increased further, past the critical value $h_{osc}$, it causes the radicand in Eq. \eqref{eq:lambda_pm_nl} to cross through zero and become negative.
+This corresponds to the nonlinear regime's fixed point transitioning from a stable node ($\lambda_\pm$ being purely real with a negative value) to a stable spiral ($\lambda_\pm$ being complex with a negative real component).
+This marks the transition to the nonlinear oscillatory regime.
+Solving for the critical value of $h_a$ that causes the radicand to vanish yields $h_{osc}$:

-This is the same form as the equation stated in the main text.
-Re-expressing the radical in terms of $h_{osc}$, we find
+This is the same form as the definition of $h_{osc}$ stated in the main text.
+Re-expressing the radicand in terms of $h_{osc}$, we find